ilikemanish/Sales-Forecasting-Demand-Prediction-Analysis-/README.md

 # 📌 Project Overview

-This project is **Project 4 of my Internship – Sales Forecasting & Demand Prediction Analysis**[cite: 1, 5].
+This project is **Project 4 of my Internship – Sales Forecasting & Demand Prediction Analysis**.

 The project analyzes **51,290 global retail sales records (2011–2014)** to evaluate sales trends, product demand, seasonal patterns, and category profitability entirely within **Microsoft Excel**[cite: 1, 5].
-The analysis converts raw historical business data into actionable forecasting insights to optimize future demand planning and resolve critical operational challenges like demand volatility and inventory misallocation[cite: 1, 5].
+The analysis converts raw historical business data into actionable forecasting insights to optimize future demand planning and resolve critical operational challenges like demand volatility and inventory misallocation.

 ---

 # 🎯 Business Problem

-Retail companies often face sudden fluctuations in demand, leading to stockouts during peak seasons or overstocking during off-peak periods[cite: 1, 5].
+Retail companies often face sudden fluctuations in demand, leading to stockouts during peak seasons or overstocking during off-peak periods.

 This project aims to answer key business questions such as:

-- Which months have the highest sales?[cite: 1, 5]
+- Which months have the highest sales?
-- Is there any seasonal pattern in sales?[cite: 1, 5]
+- Is there any seasonal pattern in sales?
-- What is the overall sales trend (increasing or decreasing)?[cite: 1, 5]
+- What is the overall sales trend (increasing or decreasing)?
-- Which products are expected to have high demand in the future?[cite: 1, 5]
+- Which products are expected to have high demand in the future?
-- How can the company improve demand planning and inventory management?[cite: 1, 5]
+- How can the company improve demand planning and inventory management?

 ---